qodesmith/dl-yt-playlist/README.md

 # Download YouTube Playlist

-Download all YouTube videos (or audio only) from every video in a playlist!
+Download all videos from a YouTube playlist.
+You can optionally download the audio and thumbnail images as well.

 ## Prerequisites